 Florida real estate lawyers are hired all of the time to represent buyers and sellers in these transactions, to help answer questions and guide their clients through the closing process.

 In our office, the most frequently asked real estate questions that clients want answered about their closing relate to the following five topics:

 1. Does Florida Require Everyone To Be Present At The Closing Table?

-The good new is, Florida does not require everyone to be at the closing table.
+The good news is, that Florida does not require everyone to be at the closing table.
 When the seller or the buyer are unavailable because they are outside the State, residential closings can be done in what is called a “mail away.”

 2. How Do I Deal With Disclosure Issues About The Property?